Captnfresh/DevOps-Tooling-Website-Solution/README.md

     sudo lvcreate -L 14G -n lv-opt  webdata-vg
     ```

-14. Verify that our Logical Volume has been created successfully
+16. Verify that our Logical Volume has been created successfully

     ```
     sudo lvs
     ```

+    image 6

-15. Verify the entire setup #view complete setup - VG , PV, and LV
+17. Verify the entire setup #view complete setup - VG , PV, and LV

     ```
     sudo vgdisplay -v
     ```

-16. Format the disks as xfs instead ext4 you will have to format them as xfs.
+18. Format the disks as xfs instead ext4 you will have to format them as xfs.
 Ensure there are 3 Logical Volumes lv-opt lv-apps, and lv-logs

     ```
     sudo lsblk
     ```

-17. Format the Logical Volumes as XFS:
+19. Format the Logical Volumes as XFS:

     ```
     sudo mkfs.xfs /dev/webdata-vg/lv-apps